 The bottles were created after the Chinese began importing tobacco in the late 16th century.
-They considered smoking it to be harmful, but thought that taking it as snuff was actually medicinal – hence the production of snuff bottles rather than boxes or tins, as used in the West, because that was how medicines were carried about.
+They considered smoking to be harmful, but thought that taking it as snuff was actually medicinal – hence the production of snuff bottles rather than boxes or tins, as used in the West.

-The 18th and 19th centuries, during the Qing dynasty, were the real glory days.
-The bottles were made in various materials beloved of Chinese craftsmen, including metals, glass, porcelain, semi-precious stones such as jade, and organic materials like coral, amber and ivory.
+The 18th and 19th centuries, during the Qing dynasty, were the real glory days of snuff bottles.
+The bottles were made in various materials beloved of Chinese craftsmen, including metals, glass, porcelain, and even semi-precious stones such as jade.
+Organic materials like amber and coral were also popular.

 Some are made of luminous glass or precious stones that look wonderful when lit from behind.
 Others require a magnifying glass to inspect the intricate carvings or paintings of hunting scenes.
 Most collectors want to have examples of every type of bottle, but some specialise in one material or style.

-The fashion for taking snuff faded away early in the last century, but the bottles are still made, sometimes with great beauty and artistry.
+The fashion for taking snuff faded away early in the last century, but the bottles are still made for their aesthetic properties, often with great beauty and artistry.